box/box-skills-kit-nodejs/custom-skill-example-code/README.md

 ### Using Eslint (formatting) and Jest (testing)

 You can improve the quality of your code by running formatting and unit-testing scripts.
-Simply type-
+Simply type and enter-

 ```
 npm run format